What is Sedation and Anesthesia?

 General Anesthesia (GA) uses a combination of IV and inhaled (gas) medications that results in a complete loss of consciousness.
 During your surgery under general anesthesia, you will be completely asleep, feel no pain, and have no memory of the procedure.

-At Kelowna Oral & Facial Surgery general anesthesia will always be provided by one of the three medical anesthesiologists on our team.
+At Kelowna Oral & Facial Surgery general anesthesia will always be provided by one of the medical anesthesiologists on our team.
 The anesthesiologist will be responsible for ensuring your comfort and safety while Dr. Martyna completes your dental surgery procedure.